-Amizade is the brainchild of founder Daniel Weiss; it is the product of hundreds of service-learning pioneers who have engaged in almost two decades of programmatic and academic development; it is the result of never-ending efforts by communities around the world; and it is an ongoing global movement by over 7,000 volunteers, staff, and board members.
+Amizade is the product of hundreds of service-learning pioneers who have engaged in over two decades of programmatic and academic development; it is the result of never-ending efforts by communities around the world; and it is an ongoing global movement by over 8,000 volunteers.

 After having received his master’s degree from the University of Chicago in 1992, Daniel Weiss did what all socially conscious 20-somethings do; he entered the nonprofit sector.
 A failed attempt to start a nonprofit and a couple of quasi-fulfilling jobs later, he began to apply to doctoral programs.
 As he was waiting to hear back from potential PhD programs, Daniel decided to volunteer in Togo, West Africa.
 Unfortunately (or for the development of Amizade, fortunately) Daniel was unable to go to Togo due to political unrest and instability.
 He quickly applied to several international humanitarian organizations, and was given a position at an organization called Fundação Esperança in Santarém, Brazil as an ESL teacher and assistant administrator.

 Fundação Esperança is a Brazilian non-profit organization that has been providing health care to the people of the lower Amazon basin for over thirty years.
 In addition to providing medical and dental services, Esperança operates a program which counsels and educates teenagers about issues surrounding substance abuse, sexual activity, and violence.
 Esperança also runs a community health program which drills wells and teaches people about proper nutrition and hygiene.